Debian/dput-ng/docs/reference/configs.rst

 Firstly, you should know dput-ng fully supports the old dput.cf style configuration file.
 However, it also defines its own own, `JSON <http://en.wikipedia.org/wiki/JSON>`_ encoded.
-Settings which are specific to dput-ng, in particular checkers and profiles can only be defined in dput-ng's configuration style.
+Settings which are specific to dput-ng, in particular hooks and profiles can only be defined in dput-ng's configuration style.
 It is possible to run dput-ng with old-style configuration files only, with new-style configuration files only and even with shared profiles, where both new-style and old-style dput configuration files